On 30th July 2012 the Club announced that the Fulham Academy had been awarded Category One status under the new Elite Player Performance Plan (EPPP).

 So what does our Category One status mean for the Academy and Club?

-As fans are probably aware, the EPPP is a new system that has been introduced this season and basically it will categorise all professional football clubs for their youth programmes.
+Basically it will categorise all professional football clubs for their youth programmes.
 That categorisation ranks from one to four, with one being the highest.
 So to be ranked in the top bracket is obviously great news for everyone associated with the Club, because the benefits in many ways are endless.
 One of the main benefits is that a Category One club gets the opportunity to play in a national games programme at Under-21, Under-18 and Under-16 level – providing a more competitive environment.

 Crucially, we will also retain the maximum funding level for our academy programme and over the next couple of years the funding to support that will increase as well.
 Then, on a playing front, we also have the added benefit that over time we will be able to sign players from further afield and spread our net more widely.